 - Wrinkles don’t bother you anymore.
 By this time, you’ve accepted that you’re old.
 You don’t try to hide your wrinkles with makeup and most likely, you won’t or can’t try to pretend you’re 20 years younger than you are.
 You’ve accepted who you are and your age and there’s something peaceful about that.

 - You start to feel like a burden to others and people may often treat you like you are.
 The truth is that it is difficult being old.
 You can’t perform to prove your worth and so at times you and others feel like you’re in the way.
 Maybe you can’t mow the lawn like you used to and have to ask your daughter or son to come over and help.
 It’s a burden to them, at least that’s how you feel.
 People treat and think you’re a child again because you ask for help more than you can help others.
-I mentioned briefly in my previous post on being a burden that as grandchildren, adult children, or just friends, we should make a greater effort of involving our older family members and friends.
+As grandchildren, adult children, or just friends, we can make a greater effort of involving our older family members and friends.
 When they call to talk, we should take the time to listen and not brush them away even if this is the third time they’ve called to say the same thing.
 We need to make them feel and know they’re important.

 - Physical decline and challenges.
 Depression I feel often stems from physical challenges later in life.
 A chronic condition like fibromyalgia causes a person to be in pain and this can keep him or her from going out, getting to them gym, and can often be a royal pain when trying to stay active.
 There are many other physical conditions that seniors experience and as one gets older, it’s likely they have a number of health conditions.
 When you really think about it, it makes sense why older people may not be as chipper as the younger folks or as fun to hang out with.
 When I get even a bugbite, my mood changes drastically and no one wants to hear my whining.
 Yet I’m itchy and the physical stuff really does affect ya.
 When my grandpa was alive and had a wound on his leg, I always tried to remember to give him grace when he yelled or was cranky.
 Most people thought he was mean (which he could have been), but one factor of his anger or tantrums was often the fact that he was in pain.
 Are you smiling and at your best when you’ve got the flu?
 Something to think about.